Bypass navigation bar

 Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.

 Compare that to what you’d pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

 If you are a Dallas County high school graduating senior, you may qualify for Rising Star funds to help pay for this program.
 The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

-Our Small Business Academy faculty members not only have advanced degrees but also have real-world experience in the business world, which makes them able to relate to the challenges you face at work.
-Our instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
+Faculty members have advanced degrees as well as experience in the business world, so they can relate to the challenges you face at work.
+Instructors work with you one-on-one, encouraging you and helping you to succeed in school and on the job.
 See profiles of some of our Small Business Academy faculty.

 Small Business Academy courses are designed for direct entry into the workforce.
 However, if you are interested in earning a degree at a four-year institution, please visit the Transfer Services website for guidance on the transfer process.